Chairman and CEO, Morgan Stanley

 CEO, Institute for Sustainable Investing

-Audrey Choi is Chief Marketing Officer and Chief Sustainability Officer of Morgan Stanley.
-As Chief Marketing Officer, Ms. Choi is responsible for stewarding the brand to reflect the firm's core values of leading with integrity and exceptional ideas across its businesses and geographies.
-As Chief Sustainability Officer, Ms. Choi oversees the firm's efforts to promote global sustainability through the capital markets.
+Audrey Choi is Morgan Stanley’s Chief Sustainability Officer and is the founding CEO of Morgan Stanley’s industry-leading Institute for Sustainable Investing where she oversees the Firm's efforts to promote global sustainability through the capital markets.
+She also serves on the Firm’s Management Committee and for four years, Ms. Choi simultaneously served as Morgan Stanley’s Chief Marketing Officer where she stewarded the brand to reflect the Firm's core values of leading with integrity and exceptional ideas, and won industry awards for best corporate strategy and media innovation as the Morgan Stanley brand reached an all-time high.
 Prior to joining Morgan Stanley, Ms. Choi held senior policy positions in the Clinton Administration, including serving as Chief of Staff of the Council of Economic Advisers, and Domestic Policy Advisor to the Vice President.
 Previously, Ms. Choi was a foreign correspondent and bureau chief at The Wall Street Journal.
 She serves on the boards of several national nonprofits focused on sustainability, community development and social justice.
 Ms. Choi is a graduate of Harvard College and Harvard Business School.

 Laurence D. Belfer is CEO of Belfer Management LLC, a New York family investment firm that emphasizes the energy, real estate and financial services industries.
 Previously, Mr. Belfer served as Vice Chairman, President and Chief Operating Officer of Belco Oil and Gas Corp.
 He is a member of the International Council of the Belfer Center for Science and International Affairs at Harvard's Kennedy School of Government, a member of the Young Presidents' Organization, and a Henry Crown Fellow at The Aspen Institute.
 He serves on the Board of Directors of Castleton Commodities International LLC, the Belfer Foundation and the 92nd Street Y, where he is also Vice President and Chairs the 92Y American Conversation.